OctaHive/octa/README.md

 it from appearing in the list of available tasks when using the `--list-tasks` command.

 # Task directory
-By default, tasks are executed in the directory where the Taskfile is located.
+By default, tasks are executed in the directory where the Octafile is located.
 However, you can easily change the working directory for a task by specifying the `dir` parameter.

 ```yaml